 - Discuss the anesthesia options available

-Because every case is unique, the only way to accurately determine which procedure is best for you is to consult with Dr. Alexander.
-Computer imaging can be a very helpful communication tool for the doctor and patient to ensure that the verbalized desires of the patient are compatible with what Dr. Alexander thinks is possible surgically.
+Because every case is unique, the only way to accurately determine which procedure is best for you is to consult with Dr. Alexander and Dr. Kaplan.
+Computer imaging can be a very helpful communication tool for the doctor and patient to ensure that the verbalized desires of the patient are compatible with what Dr. Alexander and Dr. Kaplan think is possible surgically.
 Expectations can be evaluated to see if they are reasonable.
 Imaging is done to help communication.
 It is not a guarantee of results.

 Questions to Ask